yafp/media-dupes/docs/BUILD.md

 ## Build

 ### Warning
-Be aware that you have you package and build on the platform you want to build for.
+Be aware that you have to package and build on the platform you want to build for.
 Bulding windows on linux works in theory, but this is causing trouble with the ```youtube-dl``` binary.
-See #47 for more details
+See [#47](https://github.com/yafp/media-dupes/issues/47) for more details.

 ### Pre
 ```